 4. Aristocratic Elegance—Not necessarily a stuffy, stilted option, the elegant use of calligraphic fonts and heavily polished imagery has the potential to elevate one’s gathering from a common touch affair to one of high-class splendor.
 Dependent entirely upon the tastes of one’s guest list and the quality of one’s cuisine, it is certainly among the more narrowly applicable of these 6 creative menu design ideas.
 Employ this style when looking to deeply impress.

 5. Recipe-Centric—As health-conscious epicureans continue to take culinary matters into their respective kitchens, many among them take a bit of inspiration from their every dining out experience.
 Humor such adventurous souls with a semi-detailed breakdown of each menu item’s ingredients and preparation methods.
 This will surely result of menu photography and active discussion amongst one’s guests.

 6. Faux Amateur—Whatever it is about hand-written (or apparently hand-written) menus that resonates with the inner-optimist in most among us, has yet to be accurately identified.
 But resonate it does.
 The scribbled listing of dish descriptions will put the attendees’ minds at ease while suggesting a pleasant and largely casual gathering.
 Fonts are said to communicate nearly as much as the words to which they lend form; experiment joyfully with this theory.

 Looking for more fun menu design ideas?
-Connect with Meg Hall today to discuss your event.
+Contact Made by Meg today to discuss your event.